DNR500/cross-bones/README.md

 # Cross-Bones

 This is a continuing work in progress and an accumulative collection of tasks and frameworks that outline the way I like to work.
 This was originally a project that I used to spike out new projects and get something up and running quickly.
-The aim now is to make if a project that will allow me to get something to production as quickly as possible.
+The aim now is to make it a project that will allow me to get something to production as quickly as possible.

 * es6/babel/jsx/react coding practise for both front and back end
 * minification and bundling for frontend assets (using sass, postcss, and webpack)